World traveler Clown Tom Bolton

 Photo site is a work of passion

 I’m no web designer and this whole project grew out of a simple 2-page overview of my travels.
 Unfortunately, I don’t find the time and money to travel as often as I used to, so most of my experiences are from the 1980’s and 1990’s.
 I have presented many of my favorite photos, others are not great shots but are relevant to the text.
 Sometimes I don’t remember all the details, so if you find errors or see a photo falsely attributed, just let me know!
 Many of the photos were scanned from my prints and slides.
 I choose a rather small format and low quality when I started this site (2007) to lessen the chance of people stealing the photos and so that the pages would load quickly.
 In the meantime, most everyone has DSL connections and any updates have been in a slightly larger format.
 The site has been redesigned in WordPress in 2017.
 I have reformatted most of the original photos but doubt I will ever find the time to do them all.
 Worse, some of the prints and negatives have gone missing so that I cannot redo them.
 In the meantime, I have continued to add pages and content based on further travels.
-As of late-May 2024 the site has over 5863 photos.
-For those who have seen my page before, new additions in 2024 have been Heilbronn, Esslingen, Bad Wimpfen, Schwäbisch Hall, Schwäbisch Gmünd, Mainz, Wiesbaden, Saarbrücken, Neustadt an der Weinstraße, Ettlingen, Kloster Maulbronn, Lienzingen, Calw, Marbach, Horb, Ulm, Speyer, Nurenberg, Schorndorf, Günzburg, Frankfurt, Konstanz, Rottweil and Worms on the Germany pages and Stasbourg and Colmar in the French section of the southern European page
+As of late-October 2024 the site has over 6033 photos.
+For those who have seen my page before, new additions in 2024 have been Heilbronn, Esslingen, Bad Wimpfen, Schwäbisch Hall, Schwäbisch Gmünd, Mainz, Wiesbaden, Saarbrücken, Neustadt an der Weinstraße, Ettlingen, Kloster Maulbronn, Lienzingen, Calw, Marbach, Horb, Ulm, Speyer, Nurenberg, Schorndorf, Günzburg, Frankfurt, Konstanz, Rottweil and Worms on the Germany pages and Stasbourg and Colmar in the French section of the southern European page and a whole new page just on Paris.

 Enjoy and recommend this site